1

 Five Things You Should Focus on When Applying for Jobs

-Here are 5 other things that can have far more weight in the application and interview process than a record of your qualifications and previous jobs:
+Here are 5 other things that can have far more weight in the application and interview process than a record of your qualifications and all your previous specific roles:

 Great Interview Technique